Jim Bradley (politician): Wynne government

 Bradley continued as Environment Minister in Kathleen Wynne's first cabinet after she won the leadership of the Liberal Party.
 Following the 2014 provincial election, the 69-year-old Bradley became a minister without portfolio with the title of Chair of Cabinet and was also appointed Deputy Government House Leader.
 He left cabinet in June 2016 as part of a cabinet shuffle, and later served as Chief Government Whip and Deputy Government House Leader.

 In the 2018 election, Bradley lost his seat as the Liberal Party was defeated, losing official party status and suffering the greatest loss for any governing party in provincial history.
 He had served as St. Catharines MPP for 41 years.

 Municipal politics

 On July 27, 2018, the last day registration was open, Bradley registered to run for Niagara Regional Council.

 Bradley was elected on October 22, 2018, finishing first out of 23 candidates with 18,954 votes.

 On December 6, 2018, Bradley was selected as the Niagara Regional Chair, being elected on the first ballot receiving 19 out of 31 votes against two other candidates.

+Bradley was re-elected as a regional councilor in 2022 and re-appointed regional chair on November 24, 2022.

+Bradley served as the Chair of the Niagara Regional Council until his death in 2025.

+Personal life and death

+Bradley never married and had no children.
+He told Steve Paikin, having observed the difficulties politicians have in balancing their careers and family life: "It was my decision and I have to live with it, so I won’t complain about it," adding, "I knew politics would consume all my time, and at times I regret that.
+But I’m also having a direct influence on the lives of many people.”

+In 2012, Bradley was awarded the Queen Elizabeth II Diamond Jubilee Medal.

+On June 20, 2025, Bradley was awarded the King Charles III Coronation Medal.

+Bradley died in St. Catharines, Ontario on September 26, 2025, at the age of 80.
+He had liver cancer and was in hospital since August 29, 2025, after suffering a stroke.
+He was unable to recover his health and decided to seek and was approved for medical assistance in dying.
+Prior to his death he called friends and colleagues to say goodbye and wrote a farewell statement.